insapathogenomics/ReporTree/README.md

                         provide a distance matrix, genetic clusters will always be obtained with HC.
 If you provide any other input, it is MANDATORY to specify this argument.
-  --loci-called LOCI_CALLED
-                        [OPTIONAL] Minimum percentage of loci/positions called
-                        (e.g. '--loci-called 0.95' will only keep in the profile matrix samples with > 95% of alleles/positions, i.e. <= 5% missing data).
-Code for
-                        missing data: 0 for profile matrix and N for sequence alignment.
   --subset              Obtain genetic clusters using only the samples that
                         correspond to the filters specified in the '--filter' argument (only valid for analysis == grapetree or HC)